-Toothfish ageing data used in the stock assessment were restricted to the otoliths sampled in 2014-2020.
-Age readings from the otoliths collected and aged in 2014 have been revised during 2020 and are a new addition compared to the previous assessment.
-Otoliths collected in 2020 have been partially processed, with ~300 age readings available at the time of the assessment.
-All the otoliths from the period 2014-2020 were processed at FIFD, and the corresponding age readings are the most reliable toothfish age estimates available at the time of this assessment (Lee 2015, 2016, 2017, 2018, 2019).
-In total 4,952 toothfish age estimates were used to construct a single age-length key.
-Next, 156,523 toothfish length measurements (sampled randomly by the observers from commercial catches in 1988-2020) were split between the four corresponding fisheries, and age was assigned to each fish by conditional probability of the age-length key.
-Ages $\geq$ 31 years were assigned to a plus group.
+Toothfish ageing data used in the stock assessment were restricted to the otoliths sampled in 2014-2021.
+Otoliths collected in 2021 have been partially processed, with ~300 age readings available at the time of the assessment.
+All the otoliths from the period 2014-2021 were processed at FIFD, and the corresponding age readings are the most reliable toothfish age estimates available at the time of this assessment (Lee 2015, 2016, 2017, 2018, 2019, 2020).
+A total of 2,914 toothfish age estimates belonging to longline fisheries and 2,859 age estimates belonging to trawl fisheries were used to construct two corresponding age-length keys: $ALK{LONGLINE}$ and ALK{TRAWL} .
+Next, 162,888 toothfish length measurements (sampled randomly by the observers from commercial catches in 1988-2021 or during the research surveys in 2015-2021) were split between the four corresponding fisheries and two research surveys and age was assigned to each fish by conditional probability of the appropriate agelength key, i.e. ALK{LONGLINE} for Spanish- and umbrella-system longline fisheries and ALK{TRAWL} for calamari fishery, finfish fishery and both research surveys.
+Ages ≥31 years were assigned to a plus group.
 Finally, CAA datasets were constructed as fish counts per age class for each year and fishery, and then expressed as catch proportions-at-age.
 Ageing error was accounted for in the model by deriving an error misclassification matrix from a normal distribution with CV = 0.1.
 The CAA data were assumed independently multinomially distributed about the model-predicted CAA.